 Dr. Katju: A good deal of talk took place about the salaries, high and low salaries.
 Of course, we have a high and very favourite proposition, namely the floor and the ceiling.
 That the highest salary should not exceed the lowest salary by ten times.
 Some-body said that if the minimum salary is Rs.
 100 the highest salary should not exceed Rs.
 1000.
 I was rather disposed to agree with this proposi-tion with a small difference, namely, I think you should divide the different wage-earners or salary earners into age groups.
 If you slart with group of 20 to 25-you employ a sweeper, you give him I think Rs.
 80 today.
 You employ a postman on Rs.
 80, you employ a clerk in the Secretariat.
 I was told that he would get Rs.
 105 as basic pay.
 You employ at that very age group a Munsif, a Doctor, a member of the Provincial Medical Service, or an Engineer or a member of the Indian Administrative Service or the Provincial Service.
+What do you nav?
+The Doctor wets.
 What do you pay?
 The Doctor gets Rs.
-250, and Egnineers and technicians all those people who have qualified, poor fellows who have read for ten years and fifteen years in colleges.
+250, the Munsif gets Rs.
+250, and Egnineers and technicians all those people who have qualified, poor fel-lows who have read for ten years and fifteen years in colleges.
+You take fifteen years in colleges.
 You take advantage of them.
+You compare the advantage of them.
 You compare the salaries of that age group.
-What you do is to compare the salary in the lowest group, the salary in the lowest group of 20 to 25. men who start their lives, with the salary of the topmost man at the age of 50 to 55 and you say that he gets Rs.
+What you do is to compare the salary in the lowest group of 20 to 25. mcn who start their lives, with the salary of the topmost man at the age of 50 to 55 and you say that he gets Rs.
 3.000.
 I am not talking about the Rs.
-4000/people.
+4000/-